Edmund Ruffin: Firing the First Shot

 On 21 July, the first major engagement of the war took place some 25 miles from Washington at Bull Run Creek also known as Manassas Junction.
 Despite his advanced age, he was 67, Ruffin was permitted to serve in a South Carolina Regiment in what would be a resounding Confederate victory.
 It seemed to Ruffin that he had fought in the decisive battle that would see Southern Independence become a reality and he was proud and honoured to have been a part of it - but it wasn't to be.

-On 9 April 1865, General Robert E Lee surrendered his Army of Northern Virginia at Appomatox Courthouse and with Lee's surrender the Civil War effectively came to an end even though there were still other armies in the field and hostilities were to continue for a number of weeks.
+On 9 April 1865, General Robert E Lee surrendered his Army of Northern Virginia at Appomatox Courthouse and with Lee's surrender the Civil War effectively came to an end even though there were still other armies in the field and hostilities were to continue for several weeks.

 "And now with my last writing and utterances, with what will be my last breath, I here repeat and willingly proclaim my unmitigated hatred to Yankee rule - to all political, social, and business connections with Yankees, and the perfidious, malignant, and vile Yankee race.”